-IDFG was awarded \$10,000 for repair of ECC-funded fish screens.
+The ECC awarded IDFG \$20,000 to be set aside for maintenance of ECC-funded fish screens.
 Many of these screens have been in place for several seasons and are in need of on-going maintenance and repair to ensure they function properly.
-The ECC has chosen to set aside \$10,000 annually for this purpose.
-Funding will go towards repair or replacement of failing parts.
+The ECC has chosen to set aside habitat enhancement funding for this task annually.
+The funding will go towards repair or replacement of failing parts.